RDS-2

-The RDS-2 (Russian: РДС-2) was the second atomic bomb developed by the Soviet Union as an improved version of the RDS-1.
+The RDS-2 (Russian: РДС-2) was a second nuclear bomb developed by the Soviet Union as an improved version of the RDS-1.
 It included new explosive lenses along with a new core design to decrease the probability of pre-detonation or 'fizzle'.

 The RDS-2 weighed approximately 3200 kg and had a diameter of 1.25 m.
 The RDS-2 was tested on September 24, 1951 and produced a 38.3 kiloton yield.
 It was detonated from the top of a tower thirty meters high.
-The detonation was controlled by a bomber flying over the testing site instead of the detonation being controlled by a ground control center.
+The detonation was initiated by a bomber flying over the testing site instead of the detonation being initiated by a ground control center.